Timtam/pythogram/README.md

 # pythogram
-a spectogram analyzer in python
+a spectrum analyzer in python